 Where to begin ?
 Lois grew up in Canada’s Yukon and B.C. and spent summers travelling in the family tuck camper- she had travelled extensively prior to us meeting in 1983 and our shared love of travel was one thing that brought us together ( I was backpacking Canada at the time ).
-While the family camper in the 70’s was cozy for 5, a newer, ‘toilet equipped’ version passed the comfort and space test for our planned ‘couple-only’ adventures that lay ahead.
+While her family camper in the 70’s was cozy for 5, a newer, ‘toilet equipped’ version passed the comfort and space test for our planned ‘couple-only’ adventures that lay ahead.
 An Alaska trip up the Dalton Highway in 2011 with a roof top tent confirmed to us absolutely that it was not an option we’d consider for the bigger trip.

 My own travel bug probably started 45 years ago – in early high school a couple of adventurous young Aussies were invited to our school to show a video they had shot of their overland adventures in an old station wagon in Southern Africa – I was hooked from that moment on.
 I loved road travel, always found flights boring and figured ‘getting there’ was more than half the fun.
-Our own honeymoon in 1985 was spent travelling Europe, North Africa and Scandinavia in a VW Kombi camper for 5 months, so in a sense the whole overlanding piece is not really new to either of us – it’s simply always been the plan once we retired.
+Our own honeymoon in 1985 was spent travelling Europe, North Africa and Scandinavia in a VW Kombi camper for 6 months, so in a sense the whole overlanding piece is not really new to either of us – it’s simply always been the plan once we retired.

-Throughout our own random travels we have met personally dozens of folks on major overland trips, hosted two couples we had been following ( Tom and Janet of Adventurouspirits, and Norman and Maggie of AdventuresInYellow ) and followed ( and liaised with ) many dozens more on blogs that we had come across over the years – too many to mention.
+Throughout our own random travels over the past 35 years we have met personally dozens of folks on major overland trips, hosted three couples we had been following ( Tom and Janet of Adventurouspirits.com, Norman and Maggie of AdventuresInYellow.com, and Marcus & Julie Tuck of Tuckstruck.net ) and followed ( and liaised with ) many dozens more on blogs that we had come across over the years – simply too many to mention.